Omar622/UVA-solutions/README.md

 # UVA-solutions
 This my solutions, they were accepted.
-You can use go to file to search fast.
+You can use "go to file" to search fast.